We all know we need to be creating videos to boost our brands.

 Another cool thing about videos?

-The few ideas above are good to get anyone started.
+The few ideas above are good for beginners to get anyone started.

 Which means that Red Bull doesn’t just have to make videos about the product itself, but what the product represents.

-And because it represents action and adventure, it makes videos that represent that by showcasing extreme sports on its YouTube channel.
+And because it represents action and adventure, the company makes videos that represent that by showcasing extreme sports on its YouTube channel.